-In January 2026, researchers at Tsinghua University published DrugCLIP in Science—a system that screened 500 million drug compounds against 10,000 human proteins in under 24 hours using eight GPUs.
-That is 10 million times faster than conventional molecular docking.
-The results are publicly available in GenomeScreenDB, giving any lab access to screening data across roughly half the human genome.
+In January 2026, Tsinghua University researchers published DrugCLIP in Science, a system that screened 500 million drug compounds against 10,000 human proteins in under 24 hours on eight GPUs.
+The approach is 10 million times faster than conventional molecular docking, and the results are public in GenomeScreenDB, covering roughly half the human genome.

 Why it matters